DaneshSelwal/Classification_Uncertainty_Quantification_Analysis/Classification/dapm/dapm_readme.md

 probs_flat = reverse_diffusion(bundle, z_all, guidance_tiled)
 probs      = probs_flat.reshape(n_samples, n_points, nc)
 ```

-**What this does:** Encodes the chunk once, tiles the latent statistics $N$ times, draws $N$ different noise vectors, and runs one large reverse diffusion call to get all $N \times n$ probability vectors at once.
+**What this does:** Encodes the chunk once, tiles the latent statistics N times, draws N different noise vectors, and runs one large reverse diffusion call to get all N×n probability vectors at once.

-**Why:** GPU throughput is far better with one large batch than $N$ sequential small batches.
+**Why:** GPU throughput is far better with one large batch than N sequential small batches.

 ### 4.9 Welch t-Test Uncertainty Estimator